AzonInc/Doorman/README.md

 You need to adjust a few things to make it work with Doorman S3.

 ## ⚡ Wiring
->⚠️ **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**

-If your Intercom is connected in 2-wire mode and you dont have a separate 24V Line you need to use a USB-C Power Supply as the Bus Voltage is probably not sufficient to power your Doorman.
-If it is connected in 3-wire mode you should be able to use the P-Line to power Doorman.
+If your Intercom is connected in 2-wire mode and you dont have a separate 24V P-Line you need to use an external Power Supply via USB-C or P (+5V to +24V) and B (Ground) Screw Terminal.\

->⚠️ **THERE IS A CATCH**\
-> The Power Supply of your Intercom **must have** a minimum output of **100-150mA**!\
-> Otherwise your Doorman is gonna drain all the power.\
-> In the worst case you could even cause severe damage.\
-> **Please power your Doorman with a USB-C Power Supply if your Intercom provides less than 100mA.**
+If it is connected in 3-wire mode you should be able to use the P-Line to power your Doorman in most cases.

-### Wire Explanation:
+### Intercom Screw Terminal Explanation:
-- **a** is usually the Bus line (+24V, but not recommended as power supply)
+- **a** is usually the Bus line (+24V)
 - **b** is usually GND
 - **P** is the +24V line in 3-wire mode or just the apartment bell button in 2-wire mode

-**It doesn't matter if you connect a to a and b to b.
-Doorman has an integrated bridge rectifier to fix that for you.**
+> ✅ On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to fix that for you.\

+>⚠️ **BE AWARE**\
+> The minimum output current of the intercom power supply **must be 60mA** in order to achieve a stable operation!\
+> However it is possible that some other devices using the 24V-wire are taking too much current so it's not sufficient to power Doorman anymore.\
+> A best case scenario would be that you can use the P-wire with 60mA.
+That doesn't work for everyone tho.\
+> **Please power your Doorman with an external Power Supply (USB-C or Screw Terminal) if your Intercom provides less than 60mA or whenever you notice an unstable operation.**

 ### Steps:
+>⚠️ **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**
-#### 2-Wire Mode
+#### 2-Wire Mode (with external Power Supply)
-1. Open the intercom enclosure in your flat
+1. Open the Intercom enclosure
-2. Connect the 24V Bus Line to the A Terminal of your Doorman
+2. Connect the a-wire (24V Bus) to the a-Terminal of your Doorman
-3. Connect the Ground Line to the B Terminal of your Doorman
+3. Connect the b-wire (Ground) to the b-Terminal of your Doorman
-4. Connect an external Power Supply via USB-C Port or P (+5V to +24V) and B (Ground) Screw Terminals of your Doorman
+4. Connect an external Power Supply via USB-C Port or P (+5V to +24V) and b (Ground) Screw Terminals of your Doorman

-#### 3-Wire Mode with sufficient Intercom Power Supply (min.
-100mA)
+#### 3-Wire Mode (with sufficient Intercom Power Supply - min.
+60mA)
-1. Open the intercom enclosure in your flat
+1. Open the Intercom enclosure
-2. Connect the 24V Bus Line to the A Terminal of your Doorman
+2. Connect the a-wire (24V Bus) to the a-Terminal of your Doorman
-3. Connect the Ground Line to the B Terminal of your Doorman
+3. Connect the b-wire (Ground) to the b-Terminal of your Doorman
-4. Connect the P Line to the P Terminal of your Doorman
+4. Connect the P-wire (+24V) to the P-Terminal of your Doorman

-## 📟 How to obtain Command Codes from the TCS Bus
+## 📟 Obtaining Command Codes from the Bus

-Depending on the Firmware you are going to use there are different methods to obtain Command Codes.
+Depending on the Firmware you are using, there are different methods to obtain Command Codes.

 - **[ESPHome](https://github.com/AzonInc/doorman/tree/master/firmware)**\
 If you use the ESPHome Doorman Firmware from this Repository, every received Command Code is logged in the ESPHome Console and also published as an Home Assistant Event.
 Besides that there is a "Last Bus Command" Text Sensor (disabled by default) which also shows the last Bus Command.